 When not to use a personal loan

+- You can qualify for better financing options.
 A personal loan also may not make sense if the loan is used for a purchase that would qualify for a better loan type, says Anastasio.
 “This would be applicable to real estate, automobiles and education.
-Mortgages, car loans and student loans are all designed specifically to fund a particular expense and each come with features and benefits that personal loans do not offer.”
+Mortgages, car loans and student loans are all designed specifically to fund a particular expense and each comes with features and benefits that personal loans do not offer.”
 Consider the reason why you’re applying for a personal loan and if you’d be better off with a loan designed specifically for that purpose.

 How to get a personal loan

 If you want a personal loan, you should compare multiple lenders to find the lowest interest rate.
 Start with your current bank and then apply with online lenders, local credit unions and other banks.
 Most lenders will allow you to get prequalified, letting you see your potential interest rates and terms before you apply, all without a hard inquiry on your credit report.
 Along with interest rates, you should also compare loan terms and fees.